Power Suspension On KP Feeders Notified - UrduPoint

 Power Suspension On KP Feeders Notified

-m. to 3:00 p.m. resultantly, consumers of Sajikot, City Havelian, Town Havelian, Khokal, Industrial 1, Kohlian , Jabri, Thary AD, INF Brigade, Sarai Salah, Sungar, Rehana and Bagra feeders will face inconvenience.
+m. resultantly consumers of Ohgi, Battal and Jabri grid connected feeders will face inconvenience.
+The power supply will remain suspended from Hattar -Wah Transmission Line on24th November from 9:00 AM to 5:00 PM, resultantly, the consumers of Hattar 1,2,3, Khanpur, Kholian Bala and 66 KV Haripur and Havelian grid connected feeders will face inconvenience.

-The power supply will also remain suspended from Hangu grid station on 22nd November from 9:00 a.m. to 3:00 p.m. resultantly, consumers of Muslim Abad, Zargari, Kahi & Togh Sarai Samana feeders will face inconvenience.
-The power supply will remain suspended from Gurguri-Tall Transmission Line on 21st November from 9:00 a.m. to 3:00 p.m. resultantly, consumers of Thall grid connected feeders will face inconvenience.
+The power supply will also remain suspended from Pubbi grid station on 25th, 26t, 27th and 28th November from 8:00 a.m. to 5:00 p.m. resultantly, the consumers of Chirat feeder will face inconvenience.
+The power supply will remain suspended from Kurram Garhi grid station on 23rd, 25th, 27th and 30th November from 9:00 a.m. to 2:00 p.m. resultantly, the consumers of Cantt2, Surwangi and 66 KV Kuram Ghari grid connected feeders will face inconvenience.

 Recent Stories